-- lists of contracts in place for the provision of educational and/or research services to any organisation - a copy of the current institutional strategic plan - a copy of the current institutional quality assurance procedures, quality assurance manuals/handbook - the schedule of internal quality reviews undertaken within the institution during the current internal review cycle, listing date of publication of the outcome reports and follow up reports where available - · examples of feedback, indicators or outcomes of reviews - evidence of actions taken as a result of feedback, indicators or outcomes of reviews - short case studies of good practice to demonstrate criteria under a particular objective - examples of quality enhancement initiatives across the institution - evidence of integration between QA processes and planning systems and/or operational management - evidence of how developments in the QA system are disseminated and communicated to key stakeholders (both internal and external)
+- Organisational chart(s) - Flow charts for key student processes, e.g. assessment appeals, student complaints, seeking reasonable accommodation in an examination; - Comprehensive details of student and staff numbers for the whole institution across programmes; - The nature of the qualifications awarded, any accreditation requirements and dates of current approvals where relevant; - Details of formal and informal partnerships and any programmes offered in collaboration (associated memoranda of agreement should be available on request); - Funding figures and sources for teaching and research; - Lists of staff qualifications, and staff publications; - Lists of contracts in place for the provision of educational and/or research services to any organisation; - A copy of the current institutional strategic plan; - A copy of the current institutional quality assurance procedures, quality assurance manuals/handbook; - The schedule of internal quality reviews undertaken within the institution during the current internal review cycle, listing date of publication of the outcome reports and follow up reports where available; - Examples of feedback, indicators or outcomes of reviews; - Evidence of actions taken as a result of feedback, indicators or outcomes of reviews; - Short case studies of good practice to demonstrate criteria under a particular objective; - Examples of quality enhancement initiatives across the institution; - Evidence of integration between QA processes and planning systems and/or operational management; and - Evidence of how developments in the QA system are disseminated and communicated to key stakeholders (both internal and external).

-A useful text to consult may be the QAA Scotland report Updating commentary for Good practice in Reflective Analysis when preparing for Enhancement-led institutional review.3
+A useful text to consult may be the QAA Scotland report Updating commentary for Good practice in Reflective Analysis when preparing for Enhancement-led institutional review.